BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 [*Dwarf armour and
 sword.*]

-[*Orcrist — A magical blade forged by the Elves during their ancient wars, Orcrist is the bane of Orc-kind.
+[*Orcrist â€” A magical blade forged by the Elves during their ancient wars, Orcrist is the bane of Orc-kind.
 Known in the tongue of Men as Goblin Cleaver, and the language of the Orcs as Biter, Orcrist is a brutal sword with an unnaturally keen edge that has claimed hundreds of Sauron's minions over the years.*]